-The New York State Governmental Accountability, Audit and Internal Control Act (The Internal Control Act) embodies New York State’s commitment to efficient and effective business practices, quality services, and ethics in the operations of State government.
-The Accountability Act outlines the requirements for a comprehensive system of internal controls.
-Internal control is defined as the integration of activities, plans, attitudes, policies, and efforts of an organization working together to provide reasonable assurance that the organization will achieve its objectives and mission.
+The New York State Governmental Accountability, Audit and Internal Control Act (Internal Control Act) embodies New York State’s commitment to efficient and effective business practices, quality services and ethics in the operations of State government.
+The Internal Control Act outlines the requirements for a comprehensive system of internal controls.
+Internal control is the integration of activities, plans, attitudes, policies and efforts of an organization working together to provide reasonable assurance that the organization will achieve its objectives and mission.

 As such, internal control is people-dependent.
 Every member of the organization has a role, since every activity of the organization should be directed toward achieving its mission.

-One of the internal control requirements is to provide each university employee a clear and concise statement of the generally applicable management policies and standards with which employee is expected to comply.
-These include a position description and performance program, pertinent collective bargaining agreement, and policies of the SUNY Board of Trustees Public Officers Law.
+The Internal Control Act requires the university to provide each employee a clear and concise statement of the generally applicable management policies and standards with which employees are expected to comply.
+This includes a position description and performance program, pertinent collective bargaining agreement, policies of the SUNY Board of Trustees and Public Officers Law.
 Copies of these documents may be obtained by contacting Human Resources, 120 Crofts Hall at 716-645-7777.